Tekgöz Bridge

-According to the inscription of the bridge it was commissioned by a certain Hacı Alişir from Kayseri in behalf of Süleyman II (1196-1204), the sultan of Seljuks of Anatolia in 1203.
+According to an inscription on the bridge's stonework, it was commissioned by a certain Hacı Alişir from Kayseri in behalf of Süleyman II (1196–1204), the sultan of Seljuks of Anatolia in 1203.

-It is a single arch bridge and in fact the name of the bridge tekgöz means "single arch".
-However it also has an auxiliary arch used only in overflow seasons.
+The bridge has a single main arch, which is the origin of the Turkish name, Tekgöz, meaning "single eye" or "single opening".
+The bridge also has a smaller auxiliary arch used only in overflow seasons.
 The total length of the stone bridge is 120 m.
-The opening of the main arch is 27 m and its height is 18 m.The opening of the auxiliary arch is 11.26 m and its height is 7.5 m.
+The main arch has a span of 27 m and is 18 m tall.
+The span of the auxiliary arch is 11.26 m and it is 7.5 m tall.

 A misconception

-Evliya Çelebi, the famous Turkish traveller of the 17th century, tried to read the inscription plate and reading the name Süleyman he thought that the name refers to Süleyman the Magnificent of the Ottoman Empire.
+Evliya Çelebi, the famous Turkish traveller of the 17th century, read the bridge's inscription during his travels through the area; seeing the name Süleyman he incorrectly ascribed the construction to Süleyman the Magnificent, the 16th century sultan of the Ottoman Empire.